 Halo Infinite’s weapon pool includes some returning classics and some new additions.
-Here’s a list of all known Halo Infinite weapons so far from the game’s beta.
+Here’s a list of all known Halo Infinite weapons since the multiplayer went live.

 Halo Infinite will feature a brand new story campaign, but the main event will be its multiplayer.
-From playing the beta, as well as studying marketing materials from 343 Industries, we’ve been able to identify all known Halo Infinite weapons so far.
+We’ve been playing no-stop since the multiplayer released and can now confirm all known Halo Infinite weapons.

 All confirmed Halo Infinite weapons

 Halo Infinite’s weapons are a mixture of human, Covenant, Forerunner, Promethean and Banished technology.
 Here’s every known gun and melee weapon so far:

 - MA40 Assault Rifle: Halo’s standard assault rifle, accurate and reliable up close and from a distance.
 Not very powerful but saves your life early on in a match.